 Jeremy B. Zucker, co-chair of the firm’s International Trade and Government Regulation practice, advises clients on international trade regulatory compliance matters, including in relation to the U.S. Foreign Corrupt Practices Act (FCPA), the Export Administration Regulations (EAR), the International Traffic in Arms Regulations (ITAR), economic sanctions programs administered by the Office of Foreign Assets Control (OFAC) and the anti-money laundering provisions of the USA Patriot Act.
-Mr. Zucker also has extensive experience advising on national security reviews under Exon-Florio by the Committee on Foreign Investment in the United States (CFIUS).
+Mr. Zucker also has extensive experience advising on national security reviews under Exon-Florio by the Committee on Foreign Investment in the United States (CFIUS) and negotiating national security agreements.
 In addition, Mr. Zucker advises clients regarding U.S. government surveillance authorities under the Foreign Intelligence Surveillance Act (FISA).
 He has represented clients before the U.S. Departments of Commerce, Defense, Homeland Security, Justice, State and Treasury, as well as at the White House.

 Mr. Zucker assists clients in all phases of their compliance and risk mitigation programs, including evaluating existing programs, developing new plans and providing training, as well as conducting risk assessments, compliance audits and complex internal investigations.
 He also performs due diligence for planned mergers and acquisitions, and helps prepare and submit applications and disclosures to government authorities.

 Mr. Zucker has been recognized as a leading lawyer in the area of International Trade by the Legal 500 (U.S. 2012).
 He was also named one of the Top 10 Rising Stars Under 40 in International Trade by Law360 in 2010.